 It may seem old fashioned, but if you don’t ask, you won’t get.
-Simply asking for a discount can often pay dividends – for money-saving blogger Faith Archer, a simple phone call was all it took to cut the cost of her English Heritage family membership by a fifth.
+Simply asking for a discount can often pay dividends.
+Money-saving blogger Faith Archer, for example, has some excellent tips for grabbing discounts when and where you’d least expect them.

 Heritage Open Days and Open House

 September sees the Heritage Open Days festival across the England.

 Heritage Open Days comprise some 46,000 volunteers across England organising 5,500 events to celebrate the nation’s incomparable history and culture.
 By joining in, you can get to see hidden places and try out new experiences – all of which are free to explore.

 Similarly every September Open House events provide free entry to thousands of buildings often closed to the public, plus access to areas of public buildings that are usually off limits.
 Open House days offer rare opportunities to explore magnificent private houses, offices, schools, gardens, churches, temples and much more.